LIFE IN KENYA

 Location: various wildlife game reserve areas across Kenya

-By joining the National Wildlife team in Kenya, you will get an incredible opportunity to volunteer and work closely with African wildlife like Elephants, Leopards, Impalas, Lions, Buffaloes, Elands, Jackals, Warthogs, Hyenas and Giraffes.
-While volunteering on this program you will be required to participate in any of the following activities:
+This program offers various wildlife conservation projects in Kenya together with other wildlife conservationists in partnership with the Kenya Wildlife service.
+By joining the National Wildlife team in Kenya, you will get an incredible opportunity to volunteer and work closely with African wildlife like Elephants, Leopards, Impalas, Lions, Buffaloes, Elands, Gazelles, Jackals, Warthogs, Hyenas and Giraffes.
+As a volunteer on this program, you may be required to assist with the following duties and activities:

 Conduct wildlife counts at waterholes and monitor poaching activity as part of our ongoing conservation work.
-De-snaring wire snares or traps that poachers set across animal tracks to capture and kill wildlife.
-Sanctuary maintenance and improvement to maximize the sanctuary's potential as a prime wildlife habitat.
-Work on various water projects for the benefit of people and wildlife i.e. tree planting.
+De-snaring wire snares or traps, alongside the wildlife rangers, that poachers set across animal tracks to capture and kill wildlife.
+Conduct bush patrols and game drives together with game rangers by monitoring wildlife (elephants, zebras, giraffes, cheetahs, lions, wild dogs, hyenas, buffaloes, birds).
+Assist with ongoing road improvements to enable anti-poaching patrols to access all areas of the sanctuary.
+Improve sanctuary maintenance to maximize the sanctuary's potential as a prime wildlife habitat.
+Improvement on various water projects for the benefit of people and wildlife i.e. tree planting.
 Learn about issues surrounding human wildlife conflict from a wildlife expert and work on ways of reducing this conflict.
+Guide tourists to locate and track wild animals.
+Participate doing presentations to tourists on animal behaviours in the sanctuary and importance of conservation.
 Make Elephant dung paper that can be sold to visitors.
-Assist with ongoing road improvements to enable anti-poaching patrols to access all areas of the sanctuary.
 Develop educational workshops to teach children at local school about wildlife conservation and its importance.
-Game drives monitoring wildlife (elephants, zebras, giraffes, cheetahs, lions, wild dogs, hyenas, buffaloes, birds).
-Teach in schools.
-Research insects i.e. 25 species of bees, and helping out at snake park or crocodile sanctuaries.
+Research insects i.e. 25 species of bees.
+Help out at snake park or crocodile sanctuaries.
+Volunteers will also do research on sustainable solutions to the conflicts and develop alternative sources of income for the communities.

 SEA TURTLE MARINE CONSERVATION & RESEARCH PROGRAM